JunlinHan/YOCO/README.md

 If you tried YOCO in other tasks/datasets/augmentations, please feel free to let me know the results.
 They will be collected and presented in this repo, regardless of positive or negative.
 Many thanks!

 ## Acknowledgments
 Our code is developed based on [official PyTorch ImageNet training code](https://github.com/pytorch/examples/tree/master/imagenet) and [MoCo](https://github.com/facebookresearch/moco).
+We thank anonymous reviewers for their invaluable feedback!